ckyle121/kickstarter-analysis/README.md

-# An Analysis of Kickstarter Campaigns
+# An Analysis of Kickstarter Campaigns with Excel

 ## Overview of Project
 This project performs an analysis of kickstarter campaigns to aid client seeking to start her a fundraising campaign for her play